smariotti/TrophyHuntMod/TrophyHuntMod/README.md

 +100 Ashlands
 ```

+## Casual Saga

+Trophy Saga game modifiers, but no trophies/scoring or penalties.
+There is no time limit.
+Nothing is reported to the leaderboards.
+You just play and have fun.

 ## Trophy Saga

 This Trophy Hunt variant implements a good number of modifications to standard Valheim play to speed progression.
 Bosses no longer gate upgrade progression since boss dropped items can now drop from powerful minions in that boss' biome.